-Countercoup, or contrecoup, brain injury occurs at sites remote to the actual impact site on the head.
+Contrecoup brain injury occurs at sites remote to the actual impact site on the head.
 The etiology and significance of this type of injury have been debated intermittently for centuries.
-The classic countercoup injury involves a contusion remote from, and classically opposite to, the actual site of impact to the head.
+The classic contrecoup injury involves a contusion remote from, and classically opposite to, the actual site of impact to the head.
 This model requires refinement to appreciate the variation in the actual sites of injury remote from the impact site.
-Countercoup injury is a focal phenomenon and is unlike diffuse axonal injury or brain edema which may also result from trauma.
-Countercoup injury has also been considered to play a role in visual abnormalities following minor head injuries.
+Contrecoup injury is a focal phenomenon and is unlike diffuse axonal injury or brain edema which may also result from trauma.
+Contrecoup injury has also been considered to play a role in visual abnormalities following minor head injuries.

-Countercoup injuries classically occur when the moving head strikes a stationary object; whereas, a coup injury is associated with a moving object impacting on a stationary head.
-Classic evidence of both coup and countercoup injury is intracerebral hemorrhage or contusion in a focal area noted on CT scan or MRI scan.
-Countercoup lesions arise from forces within the intracranial cavity which are not directly related to the site of the focal blow, but instead, are related to stress on the brain and its structure caused by the force of the blow on an already moving head.
+Contrecoup injuries classically occur when the moving head strikes a stationary object; whereas, a coup injury is associated with a moving object impacting on a stationary head.
+Classic evidence of both coup and contrecoup injury is intracerebral hemorrhage or contusion in a focal area noted on CT scan or MRI scan.
+Contrecoup lesions arise from forces within the intracranial cavity which are not directly related to the site of the focal blow, but instead, are related to stress on the brain and its structure caused by the force of the blow on an already moving head.

 In the positive pressure theory, these stresses have been caused by the brain lagging the initial movement of the skull followed by compensatory movements at the time of impact.
 The negative pressure or cavitation theory is that the movement of the brain in one direction generates stress to the opposite area of the brain and causes damage to the cerebral tissue at that point.
 There is also a rotational shear stress theory which incorporates rotation of the brain in addition to the displacement along the axis of the trauma.

 Finally, there is the angular acceleration theory which postulates that the brain is tethered in some areas such, for example, the brainstem, causing specific areas potential to greater acceleration and slowing within the brain.
-Also the difference in brain and CSF density has been implicated in countercoup injury.
+Also, the difference in brain and CSF density has been implicated in contrecoup injury.
 This idea hypothesizes that the brain initially moves away from the impact site to be injured on the opposite area of the skull from the impact.
 Various experimental models have been used for these investigations.
-The fact that no one explanation accounts for all aspects of countercoup injury may show that a variety of mechanisms contribute to the final result of countercoup injury.
+The fact that no one explanation accounts for all aspects of contrecoup injury may show that a variety of mechanisms contribute to the final result of contrecoup injury.
 The actual injury to the brain often occurs in the irregular surface of the temporal fossa and at the area of the frontal poles.
-Sometimes the severity of the injury at the countercoup site may be greater than that occurring at the coup site.
-Indeed, there are several reports of patients with countercoup injuries in the absence of coup injuries.
+Sometimes the severity of the injury at the contrecoup site may be greater than that occurring at the coup site.
+Indeed, there are several reports of patients with contrecoup injuries in the absence of coup injuries.

-Location of countercoup brain injuries has been the subject of several studies sometimes with conflicting results.
-Temporal bone injuries in one study had the best correlation with countercoups injuries also in the temporal lobe area on the opposite side.
+Location of contrecoup brain injuries has been the subject of several studies sometimes with conflicting results.
+Temporal bone injuries in one study had the best correlation with contrecoup injuries also in the temporal lobe area on the opposite side.
 These patients were younger and often involved in vehicle accidents.
-Another study found that posterior impact injuries in the occipital area were most likely to cause countercoup injuries in either the frontal or temporal lobe areas.
+Another study found that posterior impact injuries in the occipital area were most likely to cause contrecoup injuries in either the frontal or temporal lobe areas.
 Many of these patients simply fell backward; also some of them were older.

 A large series of head injury patients with evidence of traumatic intracerebral hemorrhage on CT was recently studied.
-The authors attempted to establish criteria for countercoup brain injury by using a location greater than 90 degrees from the site of the coup impact.
-This means that many countercoup lesions are not exactly opposite the side of the coup impact; the purpose is to establish objective criteria for both coup and countercoups injuries.
-There was an association between posterior impact sites and temporal intracerebral hemorrhage from countercoup lesions.
+The authors attempted to establish criteria for contrecoup brain injury by using a location greater than 90 degrees from the site of the coup impact.
+This means that many contrecoup lesions are not exactly opposite the side of the coup impact; the purpose is to establish objective criteria for both coup and contrecoup injuries.
+There was an association between posterior impact sites and temporal intracerebral hemorrhage from contrecoup lesions.
 Frontal impact generated primarily hemorrhages in the area of the initial impact.
-Countercoup intracerebral hemorrhage was more likely to show hemorrhagic progression possibly requiring surgery with lateral hemorrhages being the most likely to progress.
-Frontal impacts were least likely to cause countercoup hemorrhages whereas posterior impacts sometimes did cause temporal or frontal countercoup injuries.
-The total incidence of countercoup hemorrhages in this study was 32.9% of cases although the range of comparison and other studies range from 20% to 77%.
-The lesion most likely to demonstrate hemorrhagic progression was a countercoup hemorrhage in the temporal region.
+Contrecoup intracerebral hemorrhage was more likely to show hemorrhagic progression possibly requiring surgery with lateral hemorrhages being the most likely to progress.
+Frontal impacts were least likely to cause contrecoup hemorrhages whereas posterior impacts sometimes did cause temporal or frontal contrecoup injuries.
+The total incidence of contrecoup hemorrhages in this study was 32.9% of cases although the range of comparison and other studies range from 20% to 77%.
+The lesion most likely to demonstrate hemorrhagic progression was a contrecoup hemorrhage in the temporal region.

 The main aspect of patient history includes obtaining a careful evaluation of the circumstances involved in the trauma and any other significant aspects of the history.

-The physical findings depend on the exact location of the countercoup injury.
+The physical findings depend on the exact location of the contrecoup injury.

 Traumatic brain injury patients require a thorough general trauma evaluation.
 These patients need a detailed neurological examination and require a head CT for initial assessment of brain injury.

-Countercoup brain injury is one manifestation of traumatic brain injury and must be integrated with multiple other types of brain injury in trauma.
-The deficits caused by countercoup injury depend on the location affected.
+Contrecoup brain injury is one manifestation of traumatic brain injury and must be integrated with multiple other types of brain injury in trauma.
+The deficits caused by contrecoup injury depend on the location affected.

 Traumatic brain injury may cause multiple neurological deficits some of which might be permanent.
-The exact type of deficit is dependent on the area of the brain affected by the countercoup injury.
+The exact type of deficit is dependent on the area of the brain affected by the contrecoup injury.

-Countercoup brain injury has multiple manifestations in addition to the primary one of intracerebral hemorrhage which is used to define countercoup injury in most cases.
-The essential factors in countercoup injury are an impact and some form of acceleration, deceleration, rotational stress, or angular stress.
-Both these are necessary as simply a direct blow to the stationary head would be less likely to cause countercoup injury.
-Also acceleration, deceleration, and rotation injury such as might occur in shaken baby syndrome in the absence of impact directly to the head is not noted to cause countercoup injury.
+Contrecoup brain injury has multiple manifestations in addition to the primary one of intracerebral hemorrhage which is used to define contrecoup injury in most cases.
+The essential factors in coup-contrecoup injury are an impact and some form of acceleration, deceleration, rotational stress, or angular stress.
+Both these are necessary as simply a direct blow to the stationary head would be less likely to cause contrecoup injury.
+Also acceleration, deceleration, and rotation injury such as might occur in shaken baby syndrome in the absence of impact directly to the head is not noted to cause contrecoup injury.

-Since countercoup injury is only one type of traumatic brain injury, it is difficult to make specific recommendations for treatment.
-The patient must have a treatment plan to include multiple types of traumatic brain injury such as subdural hematoma, epidural hematoma, subarachnoid hemorrhage, cerebral edema, diffuse axonal injury, and coup injuries as well as the subject of this paper, countercoup brain injury.
+Since contrecoup injury is only one type of traumatic brain injury, it is difficult to make specific recommendations for treatment.
+The patient must have a treatment plan to include multiple types of traumatic brain injury such as subdural hematoma, epidural hematoma, subarachnoid hemorrhage, cerebral edema, diffuse axonal injury, and coup injuries as well as the subject of this paper, contrecoup brain injury.